Dimers on Riemann surfaces I: Temperleyan forests: Winding and height function

-\cref{lem:spine:boundary} allows us to describe the geometry of spines and dual spines.
-In the case of the torus, it is clear that spines and dual spines form alternating bi-infinite paths, all in the same asymptotic direction.
-When the universal cover is the disc, each (oriented) spine separates $\D$ into two simply connected components which lie to its right and left.
-Given two spines $S$ and $S'$, we have a well defined region $\Omega_{S, S'}$ between them which is bounded by $S$, $S'$ and two portions of $\partial \D$ (if $S$ and $S'$ are loops, then these portions of $\partial \D$ are understood as only prime ends associated with the same point).
+Given two spines $S$ and $S'$, we have a well defined region $\Omega_{S, S'}$ between them which is bounded by $S$, $S'$ and (in the hyperbolic case) two portions of $\partial \D$ (if $S$ and $S'$ are loops, then these portions of $\partial \D$ are understood as only prime ends associated with the same point).
 We say that a spine or dual spine $S''$ separates $S$ from $S'$ if it connects these two portions of $\partial \D$.
 Since the graph $\tilde G'$ only has accumulation points on $\partial \D$, it is easy to see that two spines can only be separated by finitely many others.
 Furthermore, two adjacent dual spines must be separated by a primal spine.